Skip to main content

 Open

 The Army concurred with this recommendation.
-According to a corrective action plan provided to us in February of 2024, the Army plans to take several actions to address our recommendation, including emphasizing range hazards in training range curricula, and publishing an execution order that emphasizes hazards and safety when conducting driver training.
+According to a corrective action plan provided to us in August 2024, the Army plans to take several actions to address our recommendation, including emphasizing range hazards in training range curricula, and publishing an execution order that emphasizes hazards and safety when conducting driver training.
 In preparation, the Army has already assessed that implementing this change will not require additional funding resources.
-The Army's plan is to complete the training curriculum update by the 4th quarter of fiscal year 2024.
+The Army's plan is to complete the training curriculum update by December 2024.
 By taking these actions the Army will improve range hazard communication as GAO recommended in July 2021.

 Department of the Navy The Secretary of the Navy, in consultation with the Commandant of the Marine Corps, should ensure that the Marine Corps evaluates the extent to which its ranges and training areas are fulfilling responsibilities to identify and communicate hazards to units.
 If the responsibilities are not being carried out, the Marine Corps should determine if existing workarounds are adequate or if additional resources should be applied to fulfill these responsibilities.
 (Recommendation 8)